-Most women experience few complications after a D&C procedure, but you should be aware of things that could signal a possible problem.
+Most women experience few complications after a D&C procedure, but you should be aware of symptoms that could signal a possible problem.

-Your health care provider should give you specific instructions on what you should expect, but you should contact them as soon as possible if you experience:
+Your health care provider should give you specific instructions on what to expect, but contact them as soon as possible if you experience any of the following:

 - Dizziness or fainting